trompamusic/selectable-score/README.md

 [More information on Verovio options here](https://verovio.org/javascript.xhtml).

 * `selectionString` (*optional*): specifies the CSS selector used by DragSelect for click-and-drag selections.
 Any valid CSS selector acceptable; if not specified, defaults to `.note`.

 * `onSelectionChange` (*required*): a callback to your application's selection handler.
+## <NextPageButton> and <PrevPageButton> props
+The `<NextPageButton>` and `<PrevPageButton>` components are simple interaction wrappers that attach a click handler for MELD-score-based paging to any HTML (JSX) elements you care to provide -- typically, "Next page" and "Previous page" buttons.
+They accept the following props:

+* `buttonContent` (*optional*): Your JSX content for the button.
+This could be as simple as { <span> Next page </span> }.
+Note that you can attach your own click handlers if your application requires actions beyond the page turn itself to occur on button click (but don't stop the click event's propagation (event.stopPropagation), or the page won't turn).
+Failure to supply buttonContent will result in an empty component.

+* `uri` (*required*): Your MEI file's URI.

 ## Test application